 On a trip to Ecuador in 1996, Fellah fell in love with Latin America and Latin music.
 He decided to move to Quito, where he now has an active music production business.
 In 2003, the second Sarazino album, Mundo Babilón, was released by Ecuadorian label MTM, and the Latin American influence on the project’s music was already apparent.
 The release attracted the attention of Putumayo World Music’s then head of A&R and music research, Jacob Edgar, and two of Sarazino’s tracks ended up appearing on Putumayo collections (World Party and Latin Reggae).

-Eventually, Edgar went on to form the acclaimed independent record label Cumbancha, which invited Sarazino to be a part of the Cumbancha Discovery series.
-The new line seeks to introduce a wide audience to exceptional emerging talent from around the world.
-The production of Sarazino’s Cumbancha Discovery album Ya Foy! began in 2007 in Quito.
-Fellah came to Cumbancha’s Charlotte, Vermont studios in May 2009 to put the finishing touches on the album, which was released in the fall of 2009 and featured guest appearances from Toots Hibbert of Toots & the Maytals and toaster Blanquito Man from the ska-rock band King Chango.
-Ya Foy! (which means “no problem” in the Dioula language of West Africa) presented a musical melting pot of roots reggae and Latin grooves with Arabic and West African flavors spicing up the mix.
+Eventually, Edgar went on to form the acclaimed independent record label Cumbancha, which signed Sarazino in 2009.
+Sarazino’s first album for Cumbancha, Ya Foy! (which means “no problem” in the Dioula language of West Africa) presented a musical melting pot of roots reggae and Latin grooves with Arabic and West African flavors spicing up the mix.

 For his second Cumbancha album, Everyday Salama, Sarazino invited an exciting selection of special guests from Jamaica, Nigeria, Brazil, Peru, the US, Sierra Leone and more.
-Everyday Salama features appearances by Sabina Sciubba from New York indie-rock darlings Brazilian Girls, Afro-Peruvian electronica pioneers Novalima, African superstars Sierra Leone's Refugee All Stars, Jamaica’s leading young reggae band Rootz Underground, Spanish mestizo singer Amparo Sanchez, and Luísa Maita, the 2011 Best New Artist winner at Brazil’s equivalent of the GRAMMYs.
-The album is scheduled for release in May 2012 and it will surely help bring even wider global recognition to this exciting talent.
+Everyday Salamafeatured appearances by Sabina Sciubba from New York indie-rock darlings Brazilian Girls, Afro-Peruvian electronica pioneers Novalima, African superstars Sierra Leone's Refugee All Stars, Jamaica’s leading young reggae band Rootz Underground, Spanish mestizosinger Amparo Sanchez, and Luísa Maita, the 2011 Best New Artist winner at Brazil’s equivalent of the GRAMMYs.
+The album was released in May 2012.

 Sarazino has returned with the amazing new album Everyday Salama featuring Sabina Sciubba (from Brazilian Girls), Novalima, Sierra Leone's Refugee All Stars, Rootz Underground, Luísa Maita and many other special guests.